CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/observations.md

 <p align="center">
     Fig. 2.2.
 Graffiti distribution of vandalized buildings.
 </p>
-Most of the graffiti is located at the north east area of Vancouver, namely in Downtown, Strathcona, Grandview-Woodland and Mount Pleasant.
+Most of the graffiti is located at the North East area of Vancouver, namely in Downtown, Strathcona, Grandview-Woodland and Mount Pleasant.
 While we do not focus on the local area itself, our results do consider certain characteristics of each area, such as the population and the physical area.

 ![Map of counts of graffiti buildings on each local area](/assets/images/local_area_graffiti_heatmap.png)
 <p align="center">